Hacking tutorials

 II.
 Supported authentication methods

-Our Website Vulnerability Scanner supports four methods for performing authenticated scans:
+Our Website Vulnerability Scanner supports four methods you can use to perform authenticated scans:

 2. Automatic – Form-based authentication